 - Unlimited Medical Evacuation and Repatriation

-Please read the brochure carefully to understand the services that the Aetna Student Health: Indiana University International Insurance Plan covers.
+Please read the policy summary carefully to understand the services that the Aetna Student Health: Indiana University International Insurance Plan covers.
 Remember, no insurance plan covers 100% of all medical costs.
 However, the Student Health Insurance Plan offered through the University offers comprehensive coverage at an affordable cost.
-In addition, by using the Health & Wellness Center in the Student Activity Center, you can substantially reduce your out of pocket expenses.
+In addition, by using the Health & Wellness Center in the Student Activity Center, you can substantially reduce your out-of-pocket expenses.
 You will be required to pay the charge for all services received at the time of service.

 Insurance for dependents (who are not enrolled IU South Bend students) is not billed to your bursar account.
 You must purchase it separately within 15 days after their arrival in the country.
 J-1 and F-1 students may buy insurance for dependents by downloading the application from the Aetna Student Health website.
 Applications must be completed and mailed within the 15–day arrival period.
 Please keep a copy of the application for your records.

 Waivers (Exemption from insurance)